Today I am bringing you 21 tips for vegans who are tired of being angry.

 - Continue educating yourself on the topic of veganism and animal rights.
 You want to make sure you know the basics and more, to help anyone in need of advice.
 Education is the key to everything that you need and want; a book a day keeps boring days away.
 Make sure you read my post where I recommend some amazing vegan documentaries.

 - Listen to classical music and relax!
 If you hate classical music and think it’s boring, I just want to make sure that you have heard Vivaldi’s Winter before you go ahead and say that you don’t like classical music.
 It’s my favorite piece of art ever created.

 - Eat healthier.
 Vegans can be just as unhealthy as non-vegans, so you want to make sure that you are an example of a healthy, happy vegan and not overdosing on processed sugar and unhealthy fats.
 To make sure you stay healthy, read this post I wrote.
 When you eat healthy foods, you feel better – sugar brings anxiety and ain’t nobody got time for that.

 - Join Facebook groups with vegans in your area and invite someone out for a cup of tea.
 Make friends and create beautiful friendships with people who will stand by your side when you might not feel the bravest or the strongest.
-You can also follow me on Instagram and I am totally open to new friendships!
+You can also follow me on Instagram as I am totally open to new friendships!

 - Watch videos with happy endings, such as elephants being freed from circuses and rescue cows giving birth to their calves.
 Social media can make you depressed, I sure am aware of that, but search for happy videos more often, so that you balance the cruel with the good.

 - Get sun exposure.
 Sun makes people happy and getting vitamin D doesn’t hurt either.